The Sense-of-I

 Thus the story goes, I had just turned 11.
 It was midmorning and I was free and by myself in the bedroom I shared with my brothers.
 Out of the blue I had an inspired feeling which followed a floating sensation and a series of thoughts.
 I thought to myself, " I am 11 years old, my body is growing, my address has changed a few times since moving to this house, my body will continue to grow and I might change homes yet again."
 As I was having these thoughts I could sense a force behind my thoughts that translated into the next series of thoughts.
 "But I am still the same, I haven't changed.
 I am still I. Though my body is growing and I have a name, I am still I. Even if I was 20, or 30 or 50 years old and my body changes, I go through all sorts of things–the feeling of I will still be the same.
 I am still I. Even when I die, this body dies but I will still remain."

 At that time and age in the early 80's I had no clue that this was any experience of significance.
 The Hindu tradition I grew into centred on temple worship and simple home worship rituals that offered little spiritual education.
 Nevertheless after this experience of 'I am still I,' I began to develop a desire to know God.
-As a Hindu I knew of gurus and yogis through stories such as Ramayana and how they were able to see God by meditating and chanting mantras.
+As a Hindu I knew of gurus and yogis through stories such as Ramayana and Mahabharata and how they were able to see God by sitting in meditation and chanting mantras.
 In my naiveness at that age I thought I could do the same and achieve the same–just like that!
 If only life was so easy...It was not to be.
-No God ever appeared as I wished.
-However the determination remained that someday, somehow God would appear to me.
+No God ever appeared as I had hoped but the determination remained that someday, somehow God would appear to me.

-Of course I am not 11 anymore and I have come to appreciate that 'I am still I' was my first ever mystic experience and one that would be the precursor of my spiritual quest for enlightenment.
-The experience of 'I am still I' I have coined the Sense-of-I. This mystic experience would eventually lead me to my guru–Gurudeva Sivaya Subramuniyaswami.
+Of course I am not 11 anymore and I have come to appreciate that the experience of 'I am still I' was my first ever mystic experience which became the precursor to my spiritual quest for enlightenment.
+The experience of 'I am still I' I have coined The Sense-of-I. This mystic experience would eventually lead me to my guru–Gurudeva Sivaya Subramuniyaswami.

-I was drawn to Gurudeva in my early teens by reading his teachings on Hindu philosophy which bridged the gap I had between faith and reason.
+I was drawn to Gurudeva in my early teens through his teachings on Hindu philosophy which bridged the gap I had between faith and reason.
 Central to his teachings was his constant exhortation that the goal of life is to 'Realise The Self.'
-It was he who deeply impressed on me that the ultimate goal of life was to experience The Self–a state of spiritual enlightenment.
-I was wholeheartedly convinced that attaining The Self was the purpose of my life and as it went by my 21st birthday I was in training to become a monk in his monastery in Kauai, Hawaii.
-It was in the decade that I was with my guru, serving him as one of his monastics that I learned the Shum language and the Shum language made me realise that the Sense-of-I was my first mystic experience and its significance.
+It was he who deeply impressed on me that the ultimate goal of life was to experience The Self–a state of spiritual enlightenment and coupled by my innate mystic proclivity I was convinced even at a young age that attaining The Self was the purpose of my life.
+As the wheels of life turned by my 21st birthday I was in training to become a monk in my guru's monastery in Kauai, Hawaii.
+It was in the decade that I was with my guru, serving him as one of his monastics that I learned the Shum language.
+The Shum language made me realise that the Sense-of-I was my first mystic experience and also its significance to deeper spirituality.

 Shum.Tyam